Skip to main content

 Manage stress

 Relaxing for short periods during your workday, at night, and on weekends may help lower your blood pressure.
-Another great stress relieverstress reliever is to participate in activities that you enjoy.
+Another great stress relieverstress reliever is to participate in activities that you enjoy, or plan activities with friends and family.

 Slide 5 of 7